 ADB-financed technical assistance has supported SASEC activities in Maldives since 2002, to help advance the country’s engagement in regional cooperation activities, including under the South Asian Association for Regional Cooperation (SAARC) framework.
 Since 2012, Maldives has actively participated—first as Observer, and then as full member—in five SASEC regional technical assistance projects worth more than $11 million that have supported regional cooperation forums, knowledge-sharing initiatives, and capacity building.

-Maldives' third largest import source worldwide is India, with imported goods valued at nearly $154 million.
-Its sixth largest import source is Sri Lanka, valued at nearly $97 million.
+Maldives' 3rd largest import source worldwide is India, with imported goods valued at nearly $227 million.
+Its 6th largest import source is Sri Lanka, with imported goods valued at nearly $133 million.

 Maldives Trade - Import